voxpupuli/puppet-wildfly/README.md

 Executes an arbitrary JBoss-CLI command.
 This define is a wrapper for `wildfly_cli` that defaults to your local Wildfly installation.

+#### Defined type: `wildfly::util::reload`

+Performs a system reload when a reload is required `server-state=reload-required`.
+This define is a wrapper for `wildfly_reload` that defaults to your local Wildfly installation.

 #### Defined type: `wildfly::deployment`

 Manages a deployment (JAR, EAR, WAR) in Wildfly.
 This define is a wrapper for `wildfly_deployment` that defaults to your local Wildfly installation.